 "Without overcoming this energy crisis, there will be no green transformation by 2030 or 2050.” ー Prime Minister Fumio Kishida

-PM Fumio Kishida speaks at the first meeting of the GX Executive Committee to promote startups and the green transformation.
+PM Fumio Kishida speaks at the first meeting of the GX Executive Committee to promote startups.
+On the right is Koichi Hagiuda, Minister in charge of GX implementation promotion.
 July 27, 2022, at the Prime Minister’s residence.
 (Photo by Ataru Haruna)

 On July 27, the Japanese government launched the first meeting of its Green Transformation (GX) Implementation Council, chaired by Prime Minister Fumio Kishida, to discuss measures toward a decarbonized society.